Arguably the best location in the Iberá Wetlands for seeing the most and varied wildlife

 Set on a 12,000 hectare estate, Rincón del Socorro is a former cattle ranch which has been lovingly converted into an eco-hotel and protected nature reserve, restored with the original habitats of marshes, grasslands and gallery forests.

 The estancia consists of a characterful main house with six warmly decorated rooms and three small nearby bungalows, all with private bathrooms.
 The guest rooms are all uniquely designed, with no two alike.
 There is also a library area and an outdoor pool, perfect for cooling off in the heat of summer.

-A welcoming and homely environment is provided for guests and the service is highly personalized.
+A welcoming and homely environment is provided for guests and the service is highly personalised.
 Much attention is given to the cuisine, using purely free range meats, home baked breads and pastries and with the majority of fruits and vegetables coming from the property's own organic gardens.
 When the weather is fine, meals are served on the terrace and there is also a barbecue hut by Laguna Iberá, where picnics and traditional asados are prepared, great accompanied by a fine Argentinean wine.

 The surrounding sanctuary contains Iberá’s amazing untouched flora and fauna, and expert gaucho guides will take you out by 4WD, boat, on horseback and on foot to see howler monkeys, deers, capybara, anteaters, caiman, colourful flocks of birds and much more.
 There are also opportunities to take part in the seasonal cattle round-ups or simply relax and begin to understand the gaucho lifestyle as you share a mate tea with one of the friendly estate workers.
 A sister property, Estancia San Alonso, in the further reaches of the reserve, is also an attractive option, particularly for fly-fishing.

 Rincón del Socorro has six guest rooms in the main house and three small bungalows set amongst the grounds.
 All the rooms are individually designed and have private bathrooms.